vivesweb/ext_op_ml/README.md

 **FROM V.1.0.4**

-- **GET THE SIZE IN PIXELS OF height OF STRING IN FONT & SIZE FORMAT GIVEN:**
+- **GET THE SIZE IN PIXELS OF HEIGHT OF STRING IN FONT & SIZE FORMAT GIVEN:**

   In font_path you need to sepecify where is the .ttf file